 We are a leading international provider of cost-effective systems and solutions that address the mass transit and global defense markets' most pressing and demanding requirements.
 We are engaged in the design, development, manufacture, integration, and sustainment of advanced technology systems and products.
 We also provide a broad range of engineering, training, technical, logistic, and information technology services.
 We serve the needs of various federal and regional government agencies in the U.S. and allied nations around the world with products and services that have both defense and civil applications.
 Our main areas of focus are in mass transit automated fare payment and revenue management infrastructure, defense, intelligence, homeland security, and information technology, including cyber security.
-For the fiscal year ended September 30, 2014, 43% of sales were derived from transportation systems and related services, while 57% were derived from defense systems and services.
-The U.S. government remains our largest customer, accounting for approximately 47% of sales in 2014, 51% of sales in 2013, and 50% of sales in 2012.
-In fiscal year 2014, 58% of our total sales were derived from services, with product sales accounting for the remaining 42%.
+For the fiscal year ended September 30, 2015, 40% of sales were derived from transportation systems and related services, while 60% were derived from defense systems and services.
+The U.S. government remains our largest customer, accounting for approximately 47% of sales in 2015, 47% of sales in 2014, and 51% of sales in 2013.
+In fiscal year 2015, 58% of our total sales were derived from services, with product sales accounting for the remaining 42%.

-We operate in three reportable business segments: transportation systems, mission support services and defense systems.
+We operate in three reportable business segments: transportation systems, defense services and defense systems.
 We organize our business segments based on the nature of the products and services offered.

 We are operating in an environment that is characterized by continuing economic pressures in the U.S. and globally.
 A significant component of our strategy in this environment is to focus on program execution, improving the quality and predictability of the delivery of our products and services, and providing opportunities for customers to outsource services where we can provide a lower cost and more effective solution.
 Recognizing that many of our U.S. based customers are resource constrained, we are continuing our focus on developing and extending our portfolio in international and adjacent markets.
-Our international sales, including Foreign Military Sales (FMS), comprised 46% of our total sales for fiscal year 2014.
-International sales from Cubic Transportation Systems (CTS), Mission Support Services (MSS) and Cubic Defense System (CDS) amounted to 70%, 11% and 46%, respectively, of the applicable segment sales for fiscal year 2014.
+Our international sales, including Foreign Military Sales (FMS), comprised 47% of our total sales for fiscal year 2015.
+International sales from Cubic Transportation Systems (CTS), Cubic Global Defense Services (CGD Services) and Cubic Global Defense Systems (CGD Systems) amounted to 70%, 9% and 51%, respectively, of the applicable segment sales for fiscal year 2015.
 To the extent our business and contracts include operations in foreign countries, other risks are introduced into our business, including changing economic conditions, fluctuations in relative currency values, regulation by foreign countries, and the potential for deterioration of political relations.

 We continuously strive to strengthen our portfolio of products and services to meet the current and future needs of our customers.
 We accomplish this in part by our independent R&D activities, and through acquisitions.
-Company-sponsored R&D spending totaled \$18.0 million in 2014.
+Company-sponsored R&D spending totaled \$18.0 million in 2015.
 In 2014 through our acquisition of Intific Inc., we significantly broadened our advanced research capabilities.
 Intific brings us a wide range of expertise including computer simulation, animation, human-machine interaction, robotics, neuroscience, visualization, gaming, and artificial intelligence.
+Intific performs work funded by the Defense Advanced Research Projects Agency (DARPA) and other U.S. government agencies; however, Intific's R&D activities are included in cost of sales as they are directly related to contract performance.